DNA Paternity Testing FAQPaternity Testing Frequently Asked Questions

 What type of paternity test should I use?

-If you need a test for your own knowledge of whether or not an alleged father is the true biological father of the child, then you can order a piece of mind testing kit, so you can take the sample yourself at your own convenience in your home and send it off to our laboratory for analysis.
+If you need a test for your own knowledge of whether or not an alleged father is the true biological father of the child, then you can order a peace of mind testing kit, so you can take the sample yourself at your own convenience in your home and send it off to our laboratory for analysis.

 This test is still extremely accurate, but it cannot be used for legal reasons because the sample has not been taken by someone impartial.
 If you need to use the test in legal proceedings, such as in court or for the Child Support Agency, then you will need a legal paternity test, which we can also provide.
 For certain legal cases you may require the involvement of a GP to take the sample to be admissible as proof of paternity.